-At our recent AGM the EXCO and I undertook to hold a Strategy Session on the challenges we face as an organisation, to identify the issues impacting on us as an organisation and to chart a course for the future.
-The session was held on April 13.
-I wish to share with you the following issues that we've identified:
+At our recent AGM the EXCO and I undertook to hold a Strategy Session applying our minds to the issues we face as an organisation, to identify the issues impacting on us as an organisation and to chart a course for the future.
+The session was held on 13th April, and I can share the following issues that we've identified with you.